ColinLii/FJ-VoroTomo/README.md

 > Autor: Zhengbo Li et al.,
 > Department of Earth and Space Sciences, SUSTech, China

->  Related Paper: Multiple Voronoi partition improves multimodal dispersion imaging from ambient noise: a case study of Lasso dense array (Submitted to JGR:SE)
+>  Related Paper: Multiple Voronoi partition improves multimodal dispersion imaging from ambient noise: a case study of Lasso dense array (https://doi.org/10.1029/2022JB026081)

 ## Introduction
 This is an example code of the implementation of the FJ-VoroTomo method for 3-D Vs imaging of a seismic array.
 The step-by-step workflow is shown below: